The photo above is from Mike Traverse's personal sign collection. The shield may be ugly, but the sign sure is old.

 An old alignment of US 209/NY 55 NB/EB, Old Queens Highway, veers off Turkey Hill Rd. into the underbrush and disappears.

 Old Queens Hwy. returns from the underbrush and veers back into 209/55.
-Last photo looks back southward.
+The last photo looks back southward.

 Heck, because I love you, have a few more old northbound signs, on the house, including two versions of the NY 55 split because I love you THAT MUCH (or because the older one came out better, but the newer one has a RIDOT-esque county shield).
 Sorry, if I actually loved you THAT MUCH I wouldn't force-feed you non-cutout shields.
 That Bevier sign reads like a poem, don'it?
 Ulster CR 6 is Kyserike Road; several counties such as Orange issue new diamond county shields with the county outline inside, but Ulster has since gone to the traditional pentagons, leaving these signs rare, especially along a major state highway.
 Like too many shields in southern NJ, this one has the 6 patched over some other number, or else patched onto a blank.